mireie/capstone/README.md

 **Is there anything else you'd like your instructor to know?**

 My goal is to use this as a feature on [https://elevenpdx.com](https://elevenpdx.com) (a WordPress site that I 'built').
 We have this in the print version of the magazine and I've always thought a digital version would be really helpful.
-Here's an example here: [https://issuu.com/elevenpdx/docs/eleven-100-fhr/10](https://issuu.com/elevenpdx/docs/eleven-100-fhr/10)
+Here's an example: [https://issuu.com/elevenpdx/docs/eleven-100-fhr/10](https://issuu.com/elevenpdx/docs/eleven-100-fhr/10)